deep-security/chef-agent/README.md

 1. Click the blue, "Update Custom Cookbooks" button to run the command

 The recipes within this repo are now available to you from within your AWS OpsWorks stack.

+### Multiple custom cookbooks

+Since AWS OpsWorks only allows one custom cookbook per stack.
+You have to do a little extra work if you want to incorporate multiple custom cookbooks.
+Thankfully, git makes this easy.

+1. Create a new repo that you will use as your custom cookbook
+1. Add each cookbook you want to use as a [```git submodule```](http://git-scm.com/docs/git-submodule)